Enabling preventive healthcare

 - Early stage chronic kidney disease can be treated through dietary changes, lifestyle modifications and blood pressure controlling drugs, all of which ensure a relatively better quality of life

-- Sodium-glucose cotransporter-2 inhibitors (SGLT2Is) are FDA-approved medications used for glycaemic control in diabetes
+- Sodium-glucose cotransporter-2 inhibitors (SGLT2) are FDA-approved medications used for glycaemic control in diabetes

-- More recently, their approval has been extended to treating DKD, making them an promising therapeutic intervention for high-risk patients identified by PromarkerD
+- More recently, their approval has been extended to treating CKD, making them an promising therapeutic intervention for high-risk patients identified by PromarkerD

 FAQs

-Please contact us directly to find out how to get your patients screened with PromarkerD in your country/region.
+Please contact us to schedule a time to discuss onboarding PromarkerD in your practice.

 Please contact us directly to find out when you can access the PromarkerD test for your patients in your specific country/region.